57 Patio Roof Ideas

 You may be familiar with beadboard paneling and its use as a wall covering indoors, but did you know you can also use it in your ?
 You can use it to line the underside of your for a finished look.

-Natural can bring nature into your and give it a tropical look.
-An option is to paint the white and brighten up the space as the light reflects off the white paint.
+Natural covered patio and give it a tropical look.
+An option is to paint the white and brighten up the space as the light reflects off the white paint. can bring nature into your

 paneling creates a solid above you.
 This may block too much of the light, so consider using paneling in combination with other types.
 You could panel a section nearest your home for a covered sitting or dining area, then extend out beyond it with a pergola for a slightly shaded area.